-One of my favorite quotes is, “Those who fail to learn from history are doomed to repeat it” by Winston Churchill.
+One of my favorite quotes is, “Those who fail to learn from history are doomed to repeat it.”

-There are variations of this quote that have been attributed to many other people through the years, but they all share the common thread that we are to remember and learn from the past.
+While I prefer the Winston Churchill version, there are variations of this quote that have been attributed to many people through the years.
+Regardless of who is saying the words or how they are arranged, they all share the common thread that we are to remember and learn from the past.

-In Washington D.C. for example there are over 130 memorials honoring everything from the founding fathers, to fallen soldiers to help ensure that the sacrifices of those who have come before us are always remembered.
+In Washington D.C. for example, there are over 130 memorials honoring everything from the founding fathers, to fallen soldiers.
+The myriad monuments help ensure that the sacrifices of those who have come before us are always remembered.

 While the concentration of memorials in D.C. works out to roughly one memorial every two miles, there are memorials spread throughout the world honoring sacrifice of all shapes and sizes.

 In fact, today is Memorial Day which is a Federal Holiday in the United States that we set aside for memorials and remembrance each year on the final Monday of May.

 It is a day of remembrance, and a time to honor the men and women who died while serving in the United States Armed Forces.

 Formerly known as Decoration Day, it originated after the United States Civil War to honor soldiers on both sides of the Mason-Dixon Line who lost their lives in battle.

 Memorial Day was expanded in the last century to honor all Americans who have died while in the military service.